 Deductibles, co-pays, and co-insurance costs add up fast.
 Especially for workers with health issues or who have young children who need to see a doctor frequently.

 As a result workers wind up skipping needed preventative care and chronic disease management visits.
+And they put off filling prescriptions because they can’t afford to pay for their medications.

-As a result, employees or family members get sicker over time.
-Small health problems eventually compound into larger ones.
 This leads to absenteeism, presenteeism, and higher health insurance utilization.

 Sometimes a fairly common illness or injury can be devastating to a lower-income household, or a young family.
-For example, recent studies show that most American households would have trouble meeting a $1,000 unexpected expense.

 But according to the U.S. Department of Health, a broken leg from a child’s bicycle accident can easily cost over $7,500 out-of-pocket.